trixi-framework/tutorial-2021-icosahom/README.md

 *Chaired by:* Hendrik Ranocha, Michael Schlottke-Lakemper<br />
 *Link:* [conference agenda](https://www.conftool.com/icosahom2020/index.php?page=browseSessions&form_session=71&presentations=show)

-**Note: This repository is still work-in-progress and will receive further updates until the day before the tutorial session.**

 In case of questions before the beginning of the tutorial, please get in touch with [Hendrik](https://ranocha.de) or [Michael](https://www.mi.uni-koeln.de/NumSim/schlottke-lakemper),